mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

             }
     }
 }

-struct RootView_Previews: PreviewProvider {
-    static var previews: some View {
-        RootView()
-    }
-}
 ```
 ![linechart-animation](/public/linechart.gif)

 #### Conclusion
-Today we have learned how we can build complex animating views by using *VectorArithmetic*.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!